 We as a studio

-Anatomy Tattoo is a proud, female-owned tattoo shop with some of the most incredible and versatile artists here in NE Portland.
-This is a safe space for anyone and everyone, regardless of gender, race, religion, sexual orientation, size, or physical abilities.
+We are a proud, female-owned tattoo shop with some of the most incredible and versatile artists here in NE Portland.
+This is a safe space for anyone and everyone, regardless of gender, race, religion, sexual orientation, and physical abilities.

 We pride ourselves on helping people reclaim their bodies by providing some of the best tattoos in town.
 Whether you have a detailed sketch or just a faint idea of what your next (or first) tattoo may be, we work tirelessly to make sure you end up with the art and the artist you desire.

 Our clientele’s comfort and consent is the utmost important matter in our shop.
 We’ve adopted the Clients Bill of Rights to make sure each and every person who steps foot in our facility is comfortable and has full autonomy over their bodies.
 We believe every shop should practice these policies when providing a service that will be with you forever.
 Whether you’re getting tattooed by us or not, you have rights and should always feel safe.